-The chosen delegates are: Brother Javier Hansen, FSC, a LaSallian Brother who teaches religion at Cathedral High School-El Paso, Texas; Nick López, a single young adult who is the director of campus ministry for the University of Dallas and a guest columnist for the Catholic News Service; and Katie Prejean McGrady, a wife, new mother, youth minister, and speaker from the Diocese of Lake Charles in Louisiana.
+The chosen delegates from the United States were: Brother Javier Hansen, FSC, a LaSallian Brother who teaches religion at Cathedral High School-El Paso, Texas; Nick López, a single young adult who is the director of campus ministry for the University of Dallas and a guest columnist for the Catholic News Service; and Katie Prejean McGrady, a wife, new mother, youth minister, and speaker from the Diocese of Lake Charles in Louisiana.

-The bishops have gathered pre-synod data from questionnaires sent out to episcopal conferences as well as a pre-synod youth survey, which was available online last year.
-Now, the ‘Instrumentum Laboris,’ or ‘Working Document,’of the Synod of Bishops on young people has been released.
+The bishops first gathered pre-synod data from questionnaires sent out to episcopal conferences as well as a pre-synod youth survey, which was available online last year.
+Afterward, the ‘Instrumentum Laboris,’ or ‘Working Document,’of the Synod of Bishops on young people was released.

 - Instrumentum Laboris

 - Visit the Vatican’s website for the Synod.

 - Read the preparatory document for the Synod on Young People.

 - Read more via Vatican News.